wp-plugins/radio-buttons-for-taxonomies/readme.txt

 A plugin options page allows the user can select which taxonomies she'd like to switch to using the custom radio-button style metabox.

-Based on the the class by Stephen Harris:
+Originally based on the the class by Stephen Harris:
 https://github.com/stephenh1988/Radio-Buttons-for-Taxonomies

 == Installation ==